krzychb/OnlineHumidifier/6-Chart/readme.md

 Once you get comfortable with your new sketch and Emoncms, make some improvements by sending more than just a single name:value pair at a time.
 For example an instruction like ```{Humidity:43.5, Temperature:22.3}```  will send to Emoncms two variables, first named ``` Humidity ``` with value  of ``` 43.5 ``` and second named ``` Temperature ``` with value of ``` 22.3 ```.
 Then practice putting both variables on a single chart.
 To do so use *multigraph* type chart from *Visualizations*.

 This concludes my instructions how to send data to Emoncms and show them on a chart.
 In next section [Control](../7-Control) I will show you how to switch humidifier on and off remotely.
-With this functionality in place we will be just a step achead from getting our humidifier automatically controlling humidity!
+With this functionality in place we will be just a step ahead from getting our humidifier automatically controlling humidity!

 Stick with me – this will be fun!